ibrahimdraidia/ComputerProblems/Linux/SplashScreenOnDebianWheezy.md

 ##Step 4: Reboot

-You must reboot your computer for the changes to take effect
+You must reboot your computer for the changes take effect